World War II veteran asked for 100 cards for his 100th birthday — he received more than 100,000

 So far, his family says, the veteran has received more than 100,000 cards.

-“To go to a store in town and pick out a card and send it to me, that’s almost more than handle I’ll tell ya,” South said.
+“To go to a store in town and pick out a card and send it to me, that’s almost more than I can handle I’ll tell ya,” South said.
 “It touches my heart.”

 “We’re just crying everyday because we’re just reading all these beautiful cards,” daughter-in-law Debbie South said.